All Products

 Average Memory Usage ≥

-The threshold for triggering automatic shard addition.
+The threshold that triggers automatic shard addition.

-Maximum Number of Shards
+Maximum Number Of Shards

 Note